 Calorie counting – yay or nay?

 I am not at all the kind of RD that advises everyone to count calories all day every day.
 However, I have had clients that love tracking numbers – it’s the Type A athlete in a lot of them 😉 – and I know a lot of other folks find success in tracking their food intake for weight loss.
 Heck, when I am trying to lose a few pounds, I always go back to calorie counting because it works for me.

 Because of that, I think it’s helpful to share those numbers for those who might be interested!

-If that’s not your thing, or you think calories are dumb and useless – that’s cool too.
+If that’s not your thing, or you think calories are useless – that’s cool too.
 These pancakes are still delicious, haha.

 I personally love these because:

 - They fit into a calorie-controlled breakfast – and despite their carby nature, I still find them quite satisfying and filling.
 This recipe makes around 6 small pancakes which clock in at about 71 calories each, so a serving of three will run you 215 calories.